 2.3 The student will describe the influences and factors that impact health and wellness.

-Describe how heredity influences health and wellness.

-Design a meal with food from each food group.

-Explain how different dietary customs and traditions influence health.

-Describe how to keep food safe from harmful germs.
+Explain how daily physical activity and healthy eating habits contribute to healthy cardiorespiratory, skeletal, and muscular systems.

+Identify ways to incorporate fruits and vegetables into daily food choices (i.e., breakfast, lunch, dinner, snacks).

+Demonstrate proper lifting and carrying techniques for handling backpacks and book bags.

 Demonstrate techniques for reducing or preventing the spread of germs and communicable diseases.